EricBalingit/game-programming-md/src/chapter-1_1.md

 ```
 var x = 5;
+var name = "Robert";
+var timesInSeconds = [ 9.81, 9.84, 9.92, 10.0, 10.32 ];
 ```

-The use of the name, _x_, is simply conventional.
+The use of the name, _x_, is simply conventional to use in examples.
 It is the first variable that we learn how to work with in pre-algebra, but the name of the variable could be any valid _identifier_.
 In Javascript, variable names, or _identifiers_ may contain one or more alpha-numeric characters (a-z, A-Z, 0-9) and/or the characters "_" and "$" as long as the first character of the identifier does not start with a numeric character (0-9).
-The first word of the above line of code, in programming one or more lines of code which perform a simple task is called a _statement_, is referred to as a _key word_.
-A _key word_ in any programming language is a reserved word that can only be used by the program if it is used with correct grammar, or syntax, and cannot be used for anything other than its intended purpose in that language.
+The first word of the above line of code, in programming one or more lines of code which perform a task is called a _statement_, is referred to as a _key word_.
+A _key word_ in any programming language is a reserved word that can only be used by the program if it is used with correct grammar, or _syntax_, and cannot be used for anything other than its intended purpose in that language.
 For example, I could not name a variable `var` because that would produce an error in my program.
-So the above statement _declares_ the variable named _x_ and sets its value equal to _5_.
-This kind of statement can be referred to in several ways, as a _declaration_, a _variable declaration_, or a _declaration and assignment_ because the value _5_ is _assigned_ to the variable name _x_.
+So the above statements _declare_ variables named _x_, _name_ and _timeInSeconds_ and gives each a value, _5_, _"Robert"_ and the array _[ 9.81, 9.84, 9.92, 10.0, 10.32 ]_ respectively.
+These kinds of statements can be referred to in several ways, as a _declarations_, _variable declarations_, or _declaration and assignment statements_ because the values are _assigned_ to the variable names when they are _declared_.

-The table
+You may wonder about the last identifier in the above code snippet.
+Some of the letters are upper case and some are lower case.
+This is another convention called _Camel Case_.
+It is not a requirement, but merely a preference.
+Some programmers like to use underscore instead like _time\_in\_seconds_.

 <br>
 <br>